eloiseberthier/Safe_RL/README.md

 [1] Garcıa, Javier, and Fernando Fernández.
 "A comprehensive survey on safe reinforcement learning."
 Journal of Machine Learning Research 16.1 (2015): 1437-1480.

+--> Broad survey, a bit larger than what we want to study here.

 [2] Sham Kakade, John Langford: Approximately Optimal Approximate Reinforcement Learning.
 ICML 2002

+--> First (implicit) reference to safety in 2002.
+Defines CPI approaches, can't be used in practice.
+Focus on policy gradient.

 [3] Matteo Pirotta, Marcello Restelli, Alessio Pecorino, Daniele Calandriello: Safe Policy Iteration.
 ICML (3) 2013

+--> In 2013, extension of [2] with SPI algos instead of CPI.
+Brings both theoretical and experimental results.
+Focus on policy iteration.

 [4] Philip S. Thomas, Georgios Theocharous, Mohammad Ghavamzadeh: High Confidence Policy Improvement.
 ICML 2015

+--> In the wake of [2] and [3].
+Formalize the concept of safe RL.

 [5] Philip S. Thomas, Georgios Theocharous, Mohammad Ghavamzadeh: High-Confidence Off-Policy Evaluation.
 AAAI 2015